 Some of the water soluble vitamins can also cause side effects in high doses.
 For instance, vitamin B6 has been linked with nerve damage when taken in large doses.

 For a healthy adult, if supplements are used, they should generally be taken at levels close to the recommended dietary intake (RDI).
+Information on how much a supplement provides can be found on the packaging.
 High-dose supplements should not be taken unless recommended under medical advice.

 Deficiencies and illness